-- (a) either - i. qualified for a New Zealand university degree with at least a B Grade Point Average in 300-level courses or equivalent, or - ii. been admitted with Academic Equivalent Standing as the holder of such a degree; and - (b) been approved as a student for the degree by the Dean of Business.
+- (a) either - qualified for an Aotearoa New Zealand university degree with at least a B Grade Point Average in 300-level courses or equivalent, or - ii. been admitted with Academic Equivalent Standing as the holder of such a degree; and - (b) been approved as a student for the degree by Te Amo Umanga | Dean of Business.